 The mold creates ridges that allow the soap to rest above the water in the dish which is important to allow your bar soap to last longer.

-Now, for some close up shots of the oval soap dish!
+Now, for some close up shots of the oval DIY soap holder!

 If you like this soap dish, you’ll love these DIY resin coasters with pressed dried flowers.